necst/zynq_userspace_dma/tests/TESTS.md

 ZU_DMA features several tests to try out data transmission patterns to/from FPGA and explore how the software (host) side and the hardware side should be designed.
 The following folders contain the relevant data:
 * [pynq_test_bitstreams](./pynq_test_bitstreams) contains pre-built bitstreams of the available designs (for PYNQ); these bitstreams can be flashed to the FPGA (e.g. via the `/dev/xdevcfg` device ) and tested
-* [host_src](./host_src) contains the host-side code with one test per bitstream; tests send data to the FPGA logic, retrieve the result and check the result to be correct
+* [host_src](./host_src) contains the host-side code with one test per bitstream; tests send data to the FPGA logic, retrieve the result and check it to be correct
 * [designs](./designs) contains the High Level Synthesis and Block Diagram design of each project, as well as scripts to synthesize it for PYNQ

 ### Flash the bitstreams

-To flash the bistream of a test, the suggested procedure uses the `/dev/xdevcfg` device; therefore, should flash it with sudo permission
+To flash the bistream of a test, the suggested procedure uses the `/dev/xdevcfg` device; therefore, you should flash it with sudo permission
 ```bash
 sudo su
 cat bitstreams/<test name>.bit > /dev/xdevcfg